AdaDoom3/AdaDoom3/readme.md

 AdaDoom3
 ========

-NOTE: THIS PROJECT IS MOSTLY INCOMPLETE AND DOES NOT COMPILE CURRENTLY
+NOTE: THIS PROJECT IS MOSTLY INCOMPLETE

 The aim of Ada Doom3 is to re-engineer the id-tech 4 engine with a clear dependancy hierarchy, and robust tasking systems along with many other improvments.